As an Amazon Associate I earn from qualifying purchases.

 1) Place flour on a baking sheet or in a baking pan and bake at 300ºF (149ºC), checking the internal temperature at 2 minute intervals, and looking for a uniform 165ºF (74ºC) internal temperature for safety.

-2) Alternatively, you can heat the flour in the microwave on HIGH in 30 second increments, then stirring before checking for a uniform 165ºF (74ºC) internal temperature.
+2) Alternatively, you can heat the flour in the microwave on HIGH in 30 second increments, then stir before checking for a uniform 165ºF (74ºC) internal temperature.

 Allow heat-treated flour to cool, then sift to remove any large chunks.
 It is now ready to use.